 Yes, I have.

-I mean, that's what this program does.
+And that's what this program does.

-Right, I I know that.
+I know that.

-But the thing is the people that really need to hear this stuff don't even listen.
+But the thing is, the people that really need to hear this stuff don't even listen.

-Well, but increasing numbers, in increasing numbers they do.
+Well, but in increasing numbers, they do.

 Because you're absolutely right.

-I mean, Y2K and all the rest that you mentioned uh are minor kinds of things compared, for instance, to the border, which nobody wants to touch.
+I mean, Y2K and all the rest that you mentioned are minor kinds of things compared, for instance, to the border, which nobody wants to touch.

-Here's a real problem and a real crisis and a real set of concerns that nobody wants to uh address because gosh, we'd actually have to do some work here, uh, and we'd have to really do something that might offend some part of our uh militant uh liberal base.
+Here's a real problem and a real crisis and a real set of concerns that nobody wants to address because, gosh, we'd actually have to do some work here, and we'd have to really do something that might offend some part of our militant liberal base.

-And and I appreciate your work.
+Right, and I appreciate your work.

-They're they're, I think, speaking to that slice vote that would go either way to get them to swing their way.
+They're, I think, speaking to that slice vote that would go either way to get them to swing their way.

-Hey Ron, I appreciate your call and you keep listening.
+Hey, Ron, I appreciate your call, and you keep listening.

 Thank you.